e7song/cse15l-lab-reports/lab-reports/lab-report-three/lab-report-three.md

 If you need to search for a specific word in a certain file, it's pretty
 straightforward to use `grep <word> <file>`.
 However, in the case where you
 don't know exactly what you are searching for and where you need to search for
 there are helpful modifications you can add on to the grep command.

+##### **Method  #1- Recursive Searching**
+`grep -r <word> <path (optional)>`
+The modifier here will recursively search through the path given, looking at
+all the files within as well as the subdirectories until all the files are
+searched.
+This command is especially helpful when you don't know where the word
+you are searching for is, just that it exists.

+*Example 1:*